mahardhikap/RecipeMobileApp/README.md

 ## Requirement
 Before you install this project on your Mobile Phone.
 You need:

-- **Mobile Phone with OS Android 10 or Later**, I'm using **Android 13** when this docs is uploaded.
+- **Mobile Phone with OS Android 10 or Later**, I'm using **Redmi 10, Android 13** when this docs is uploaded.
 You can upgrade your android version for better.
 - **Stable Internet Connectivity**, This application runs online, so internet connectivity is required.

 ## Built with